 The best time of the day in Africa is the early morning and with the sounds of the dawn chorus all around us we set out in the relative cool on a nature walk to explore this wonderful wetland.
-Before the walk our guides will give a safety briefing.
-We may encounter elephants or even lions on the walk and it is important to listen to the briefing and to follow the instructions of the guides.
 Returning to our camp for a well deserved brunch we have time to relax during the heat of the day and perhaps take a swim in the clear waters.
 We head out again into the Delta where we can enjoy another beautiful sunset before returning to camp or we may take another walk.
 Back at camp there will be an opportunity to take a bucket shower before dinner and spending our second night surrounded by the nocturnal murmurs of the Okavango.

-Wild Camp
+Accommodation Wild Camp

-Wildlife of the Makgadikgadi Salt Pans.
+The Makgadikgadi Salt Pans.